What Do I Need to Know Before I Apply?

 The UW Academy accepts applications from students who are currently enrolled in the 10th grade.
 Applicants must supply an unofficial High School transcript which includes first semester grades from their 10th grade year.
 We are unable to consider applications from students in the 9th or 11th grade.

 Admission to the UW Academy is competitive.
 We look for students who love to learn, who actively seek out academic challenges, and who have the personal maturity to succeed in the university two years early.
 While there is no minimum high school GPA or test score required to apply to the UW Academy, admitted students tend to have excellent test scores and grades.
-For the incoming class of 2023, the range of ACT composite scores was 29-36 and the range of high school GPAs was 3.75-4.0 (out of a 4.0 scale).
-Only one admitted student took the SAT.
+For the incoming class of 2024, the range of ACT composite scores was 30-36 and the range of SAT total scores was 1410-1570.
+The range of high school GPAs was 3.8-4.0 (out of a 4.0 scale).
 That said, the Academy employs a holistic admissions model.
 This means that we carefully evaluate all elements of an applicant’s admission file (not just grades and tests) to determine whether the Academy and the UW are the right educational match for them.
 Unique educational experiences, service, goals, or other non-academic strengths will also be considered in our admissions decisions.

 Out of State Students: The UW Academy does consider out-of-state students for admission, though these students will have to pay Non-Resident tuition for some of their time at the University of Washington.